Really understand the numbers

 - TD Bank Financial Group

-What can you do with a degree in accounting?
+What can you do with a degree in math and accounting?

 Mathematics/Chartered Professional Accountancy graduates often pursue careers in accountancy, financial analysis, and consulting.
 They typically work for insurance companies, financial institutions, auditing companies, and more.